SarahMelki/SarahMelki/README.md

 ⚙️ Hello, World!
 I'm on a mission to build phenomenal digital experiences, and I'm always on the lookout for solutions to your problems.
 <br></br>
  ⚡️ My background is in computer science, CG, and digital media.
-With a foundational programming context in C++, my current focus is on full-stack web applications using JavaScript, Node, and React.
+The current focus of my projects is full-stack web applications and enterprise resource planning.
   <br></br>
- 📚 I also enjoy reading about neurobiology and quantum computing and have a deep interest in learning about the intricacies of blockchain development.
+ 📚 Some days, I get lost in my readings on nutrition sciences, quantum computing, and the intricacies of blockchain development.
-When I'm not coding, I spend my time on culture and travel!
+Away from the screen, I spend my time in photography while exploring culture and travel!
   <br></br>
   💎 Other Fun Facts: I'm a professional pianist, occasional bassist & 3D modeler.
   <br></br>